geertjanw/ojet-training/README.md

 <img src="Screen%20Shot%202018-06-25%20at%2014.25.16.png" alt="alt text" width="500" height="420">
 </td></tr></table>

 1. Let's start by reusing the 'my-employee-form' CCA component in a different module, e.g., in the Incidents module, which consists of the 'incidents.html' and 'incidents.js' file.
-In the 'incidents.js' file, reference the CCA component at the end of the 'define' block:
+In the 'incidents.js' file, reference the CCA component at the end of the dependency list passed into the define() call:

 ```js #button { border: none; }
 'my-employee-form/loader'